-Here are the answers to the most common questions about generating local leads:
+Here are the answers to the most common questions about local lead generation:

 How do you generate local business leads?

-The most common ways of generating local business leads are through online targeted ads, localized SEO, referrals, and local marketing events.
+The most common ways of local lead generation are through online targeted ads, localized SEO, referrals, and local marketing events.

 How much does it cost to start a local lead generation business?